Ukrainian Hackers Expose Over Two Thousand Emails from Putin’s Most Trusted Advisor — Investigation reveals that many of the emails are authentic.

 According to Amos, he showed the emails to Svetlana Babaeva, a journalist in Russia, for identification purposes and Babaeva confirmed the emails were indeed sent to Surkov’s office by her.
 The researchers were able to confirm the email addresses and phone numbers available in the email cache as genuine.
 The email dump also contains scans of Surkov, his wife and children’s passports.

 However, according to ArsTechnica, a spokesperson from Kremlin has claimed that these emails are illegitimate since Surkov never had an email address in all these years.
 Yet, the email address in question appears to be used by the assistants and staff members of Surkov.
 This claim is backed by the presence of reports from Surkov’s assistants in the dumped emails.

 We can say that if this is a genuine breach of confidential data, then this would be a big blow for the Russian government as it is their first major hack attack targeted against an important political figure.
-It is very much possible that this hack is American government’s response to the Russian government’s alleged attempts to disrupt the US presidential election by leaking emails of the candidates and their staff.
+It is very much possible that this hack is the American government’s response to the Russian government’s alleged attempts to disrupt the US presidential election by leaking emails of the candidates and their staff.

-The possibility of CIA sponsoring CyberHunt hacking group cannot be overlooked if we consider the timing and nature of the attack.
+The possibility of CIA sponsoring the CyberHunt hacking group cannot be overlooked if we consider the timing and nature of the attack.
 It could very well be the much anticipated yet discreet Cyber-Response that was underway since alleged Russian hackers exposed emails from the Democratic National Committee servers followed by leaking of personal emails of John Podesta, Hillary Clinton’s presidential campaign chairperson and then the attacks on the State’s Election Official Systems.

-It could also be possible that Ukrainian government is behind this attack but it is quite unlikely that Ukraine’s intelligence organization is involved in it.
+It could also be possible that the Ukrainian government is behind this attack but it is quite unlikely that Ukraine’s intelligence organization is involved in it.